aott01/LED7Clock/README.md

 - python3
 - Adafruit driver libraries

+Center colon and top-right dot are implemented (confusing, incomplete) in adafruit_ht16k33/segments.py .

 Code is meant to run inside a python venv of the unpriv "pi" user, started as a systemd service at boot.

 ```